Загальні відомості про алергічні та атопічні розлади

 • Using high-efficiency particulate air (HEPA) vacuums and filters

-• Avoiding food triggers
+• Avoiding food or medication triggers

 • Limiting pets to certain rooms or keeping them out of the house